hang0610/hang0610.github.io/index.md

 <img src="assets/competition/iot1.png" alt="Image 2" width="430" height="300" /> <img src="assets/competition/iot2.png" alt="Image 3" width="430" height="250" />

-- <font size=3 face="黑体" color=DimGray>As the team leader, I led our team of 4 to design the 'HarClass', an app designed for modern smart classrooms, utilizing the distributed features of HarmonyOS, leveraged BearPi-HM Micro for environment awareness, and developed a data visualization website using custom communication protocols for cloud connectivity. <a href="https://youtu.be/VAeKPYEZg5o">Here</a> is an introduction to 'HarClass'(in Chinese).</font>
+- <font size=3 face="微软雅黑" color=DimGray>As the team leader, I led our team of 4 to design the 'HarClass', an app designed for modern smart classrooms, utilizing the distributed features of HarmonyOS, leveraged BearPi-HM Micro for environment awareness, and developed a data visualization website using custom communication protocols for cloud connectivity. <a href="https://youtu.be/VAeKPYEZg5o">Here</a> is an introduction to 'HarClass'(in Chinese).</font>

 ---